Articles

 Start narrow:

-The endpoint is not "we have a proxy."
-The endpoint is "we can prove what an AI coding agent saw, what it asked to do, what policy allowed it, and what changed afterward."
+The finish line is not "we have a proxy."
+The finish line is "we can prove what an AI coding agent saw, what it asked to do, what policy allowed it, and what changed afterward."

-That layer does not belong inside any one assistant.
+That layer cannot depend on one assistant.
 Teams will use Claude Code, Codex, Cursor, internal wrappers, MCP servers, and whatever comes next.
-The durable control point is outside the assistant: a local runtime supervisor that can route traffic, enforce policy, ingest history, and normalize the audit trail across tools.
+The steady place to put control is outside the assistant: a local runtime supervisor that routes traffic, enforces policy, ingests history, and normalizes audit data across tools.

 That is the shape Rye is built around.